Jale (band): Post Jale

 Pierce, Stein and Belitsky continued as The Vees.
 They toured Canada twice and released an EP, The Vees, on the Halifax label Murderecords in 1997.
 The band stopped performing the following year.
 Pierce, Stein and Belitsky resurfaced in 2000 as Chappaquiddick Skyline, a side project of the Massachusetts-based Pernice Brothers, and released an album, Chappaquiddick Skyline.
 Stein and Belitsky later appeared on the Pernice Brothers' albums The World Won't End (2001) and Yours, Mine and Ours (2003).
 Stein and Pierce are also listed as vocalists on Who Will You Believe (2024).

 All members of the band worked on photography and graphic design of posters, album artwork and art direction for music videos.
 Hartling was nominated for a Juno award in 1997 for her design of So Wound.
 She continued to paint, and after exhibiting her work in group shows in Halifax over several years, had her first solo show in 2005.
 Hartling lives and works in Halifax, Nova Scotia.

 Stein went on to become a graphic designer, first in New York City, balancing design and touring as keyboardist with Pernice Brothers.
 She later joined Sid Lee, a creative services firm, at their Toronto office.
 She is now CCO at Bruce Mau Design in Toronto.

-In December 2024, Pierce released a six song EP, Unsuitable, as Jenny & the Tide.
-Released on Bandcamp, the EP showcases the exceptional talent of a group of Haligonian musicians.
+In December 2024, Pierce released a six song EP, Unsuitable, as Jenny & the Tide, on Bandcamp.
+Their first full length album, Rhymes with Girl, will be released October 2, 2026.